memtest86plus/memtest86plus/README.md

 the BadRAM patterns as these tests do not allow the exact address of the fault to be determined.
 The bus stress test (test 9) also does not contribute, as its errors are typically transient interface faults rather than bad cells.
+The rowhammer test (test 11) likewise does not contribute, as a hammer-induced flip does not mean the address is a defective cell under normal use.

 ### Linux memmap